Shopify/minesweeper/README.md

 ## <a name="install"></a> Install

-This guide is for Ubuntu 14.04, non-root user with sudo privilege.
+This guide is for Ubuntu Server 14.04 LTS "Trusty Tahr", non-root user with sudo privilege.

 ### Server config